Jahid-Hasan-96/Asset_Tracker_Application/README.md

 ## Feedback

-Feel free to contact me if you have any further queries, at: <jahid15@cse.pstu.ac.bd>
+Feel free to contact me if you have any further queries, at: <mmjahidhasan96@gmail.com> or, <jahid15@cse.pstu.ac.bd>

 You can connect with me on LinkedIn.
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/mmjahidhasan/)